 - Scoliosis patients experiencing breathing difficulties with curvatures less than 80 degrees should consider other possible causes for their symptoms.

 - Rib and chest pain related to scoliosis and breathing difficulties may stem from biomechanical rib cage dysfunction, causing restriction to chest wall expansion.
 Research indicates this may respond well to a scoliosis-specific rehabilitation program that includes spinal manipulation.

-- Patients with severe scoliosis prior to the age of 5 years old are at risk for developing Cor Pulmonale, which can be fatal in later years without treatment.
+- Patients with severe scoliosis before the age of 5 are at risk of developing Cor Pulmonale, which can be fatal in later years without treatment.

-- Scoliosis fusion surgery does not improve pulmonary function or breathing in patients with severe scoliosis unless the patient had significantly decreased lung volume prior to the surgery.
-In most cases, surgical intervention further decreased lung function for a period of 2 months to 2 years before returning to pre-surgical levels.
+- Scoliosis fusion surgery does not improve pulmonary function or breathing in patients with severe scoliosis unless the patient had significantly decreased lung volume before the surgery.
+In most cases, surgical intervention further reduced lung function for two months to 2 years before returning to pre-surgical levels.

 - The medical necessity for fusion surgery for scoliosis has not been established, and these findings call into question the current surgical threshold (50 degrees).
-Published literature suggests increasing the surgical threshold to 80 degrees and higher if the goal of surgery is to improve or maintain significant pulmonary function in patients with severe scoliosis.
+Published literature suggests increasing the surgical threshold to 80 degrees and higher if surgery aims to improve or maintain significant pulmonary function in patients with severe scoliosis.